 We are trying to eat healthier, more sustainably and with more social awareness.
 This article really isn’t about that.
+It’s about Cooking State Fair Food (and all its deep-fried decadence) at home.

 It doesn’t matter how you dress up deep fried foods, they are a treat.
 The State Fair is a treat.
 That said, I did start with a healthified corn dog recipe from Out of the Box.
 Then we dialed back the healthy to fit our budget and time constraints.
 If you care at all about making a healthier recipe, I would start with their recipe.